FNNDSC/pl-parmodel-surface/README.md

 Resulting meshes have perfect vertex-to-vertex correspondence and are perfectly smooth (so long as the given function is differentiable).

-These objects can be manipulated with `param2xfm` or converted to MINC volumes with `surface_mask2`.

 ## Installation

 `pl-parmodel-surface` is a _[ChRIS](https://chrisproject.org/) plugin_, meaning it can